Need more info?

-Yes, when a Cobot meet resistance it is built to stop.
+Yes, when cobot meets resistance it’s built to get stopped.
 This is called a safety stop.
-The Cobot Lift utilizes the collaborative robot technology will go into safety stop as easily as when only running with a Cobot.
-Sometimes the Cobot Lift even add to this sensitivity as we are moving higher loads.
+Utilizing latest innovative robotics technologies Cobot Lift will go into safety stop as easily as when only running with cobot.
+Sometimes Cobot Lift even add to this sensitivity as we are moving higher loads.

-No. The Cobot Lift tool combine the strength of a vacuum tube with the intelligence of a Cobot.
-We measured the forces within the joints of the Cobot when combined with the Cobot Lift.
-Despite carrying several times the designed workload the Cobot is not using the full lifting capacity it was designed for.
-The majority of the weight is carried by the vacuum tube lift instead.
-This topic was one of the key investigation points done by Universal Robot prior to our UR+ certification.
+No, Cobot Lift tool combines the strength of a vacuum tube with the intelligence of cobot.
+We measured forces with joints of cobot when combined with Cobot Lift.
+Despite carrying several times a designed workload, Cobot Lift is not using a full lifting capacity it has been designed for.
+Majority of the weight carried out by a vacuum tube lift instead.
+This topic was one of the key investigation points done by Universal Robots prior to our UR+ certification.

-No, The general Cobot Lift or the Mobile Cobot Lift is intended to be incorporated into machinery or to be assembled with other machinery to constitute machinery covered by Directive 2006/42/EC.
-As such it is delivered with a Declaration of Incorporation.
-The main reason for this is that the Cobot Lift is only a platform that add strength to the Cobot.
-On this platform you need to attach an end-effector.
-We do not have information about what is to be lifted, how and the complete installed automation solution and therefore we cannot assess the risks.
-To assist other professionals in doing a risk assessment on site (leading to a CE certification) we have developed suggestive guidelines on how to assess risk with Cobot Iift installations.
-This is by no means complete, but can help with performing the work with CE certifying the solution.
+As such, it is delivered with the Incorporation Declaration.
+The main reason of this is that Cobot Lift is characterized as only a platform, which add strengths to collaborative robot.
+On this platform, you are required to attach an end-effector.
+Unfortunately, we don’t possess information about what should be lifted, how should it be lifted and what is the complete installed automation solution.
+Therefore, we can’t conduct risk assessment.
+However, in order to assist other professionals in performing on-site risk assessments (leading to CE certification), we have developed certain guidelines on how to evaluate possible risks with Cobot Lift installations.
+This is by no means is complete, but we can help you with performing your job with CE certifying the solution.

 ISO 10218-2, Robot Systems and Integration